caleb531/youversion-suggest-alfred/README.md

 ### Setting your preferred search engine

 You may also set your preferred search engine used for searching selected Bible references.
-To do so, type `yvset searchengine` into Alfred (again, the tab autocompletion will allow you to minimize typing).
+To do so, open the YouVersion Suggest workflow in Alfred Preferences and double-click the *Default Web Search* object.
+You can then choose a search engine to set as your preferred for YouVersion Suggest.

 #### Example queries